g-zajac/mkdosc-playground/docs/mkdocs-intro.md

 ```bash
 python3 -m mkdocs serve
 ```
+### Other commands

+* `mkdocs new [dir-name]` - Create a new project.
+* `mkdocs serve` - Start the live-reloading docs server.
+* `mkdocs build` - Build the documentation site.
+* `mkdocs -h` - Print help message and exit.

 ## Building from scratch
+The internal documantaion project is already created.
+In case you need to bulid it from scratch:
 Create a new repository at github where we deploy the documentation, recommended setup:
 - gitignore for python
 - MIT licence